jwoo9928/DeepMynd/src/components/terms/terms.md

 -
 - Your downloading or use of any AI models;
 -
-- Your violation of these Terms or any applicable laws or regulations.
-This clause ensures that the Website is protected from legal risks caused by user actions.
+- Your violation of these Terms or any applicable laws or regulations.This clause ensures that the Website is protected from legal risks caused by user actions.
 -

 8. Notice and Takedown Procedure (Takedown 절차 명시)

 - a.
-Reporting Violations: If you believe that any model recommended on the Website violates any law, infringes upon any rights, or is otherwise inappropriate, you may report it to us at [Contact Email].
+Reporting Violations:If you believe that any model recommended on the Website violates any law, infringes upon any rights, or is otherwise inappropriate, you may report it to us at [Contact Email].
 Please include a detailed description of the issue in your report.
 -
 - b.
-Removal of Links: Upon receiving a valid report, we reserve the right to remove or disable access to any links or recommendations related to the reported model at our discretion.
-However, we are not obligated to monitor or verify the content or legality of the models.
-This procedure allows us to address potential issues while minimizing our legal exposure.
+Removal of Links:Upon receiving a valid report, we reserve the right to remove or disable access to any links or recommendations related to the reported model at our discretion.
+However, we are not obligated to monitor or verify the content or legality of the models.This procedure allows us to address potential issues while minimizing our legal exposure.
 -

 9. Changes to Terms